tdurouchoux/dsview_vault/topics/Model/UNet.md

 type: Model
 ---

-A neural network architecture used in the image information creator component of Stable Diffusion to process and diffuse information.
+A neural network architecture used in the image information creator component of Stable Diffusion.